-The vast majority of criminal cases are resolved through a plea bargain well before trial.
 In a plea bargain, the defendant agrees to plead guilty, usually to a lesser charge than the one for which they would stand trial.
-There are a number of reasons why a defendant may do this.
+There are many reasons why a defendant may do this.

-This article presents plea bargaining basics, the benefits and risks in entering into a plea agreement, and the kinds of plea bargains typically negotiated.
+Read on to discover plea bargaining basics.
+Learn about the benefits and risks that come with entering into a plea agreement, and the kinds of plea bargains typically negotiated.

 Plea Bargain Basics

-Most criminal defendants will eventually be found guilty.
+Like civil cases, a plea deal is similar to a settlement.
 A plea bargain is an agreement in a criminal case between the prosecutor and the accused.
-It typically involves the defendant pleading guilty to a lesser offense in exchange for a reduced sentence that has been agreed upon in advance.
+It typically involves the defendant pleading guilty to a specific sentence in exchange for a reduced sentence that has been agreed upon in advance.

 The Necessity of Plea Bargaining